asac-geeks/Childbook/README.md

 # Childbook
-App for like Facebook but for children
+App like Facebook but for children